BR19-gh/online-store-billing-system/README.md

 	"statCode": 201
 	}
 	```
-	or some forms of jJSONif fails according to the error, like if uan unknownerror happens:
+	or some forms of JSON if fails according to the error, like if an unknown error happens:
 	```json
 	{
 	"msg": "Unkown Error 500: storeName:{storeName} was not recorded, the storeName doesn't match {(newObj.search())[0]}",